PriyeshV/NRL_Benchmark/README.md

 ## Node Classification Heuristics

+## Requirements
+environment.yml contains the necessary virtualenv requirements for running all the scripts in the repository.

 ## Citing
 If you find our paper or the code relevant and useful for your research, we request you to cite our paper
 ```